Radicals27/planetlike/README.md

 It also utilises Bootstrap, incorporated as a Gem in the Gemfile.

 ### R17	Describe your projects models in terms of the relationships (active record associations) they have with each other
-* User
-    - may have a profile
-    - may have a role (admin)
-    - may have conversations
-    - may have a premium membership
-* Profile
-    - contains no children
-* Conversation
-    - has messages

-### R18	Discuss the database relations to be implemented in your application
 * User **has one** profile.
 Limits 1 profile per user.
 * Profile **belongs to** User.
 Links a profile to a user.
 * Conversation **belongs to** sender and recipient.
 So both the sender and recipient can view the conversation.
 * Message **belongs to** conversation and user.
 A *user* has the authority to view messages and *conversation* can reference all the messages inside it.
 * Role **has and belongs to many** Users.
 Many users can have a given role, and any role always belongs to Users.

+### R18	Discuss the database relations to be implemented in your application
+* **Users** table - Contains no foreign keys and is the root table for all other tables.
+* **Profiles** table - Contains a foreign key 'user_id' to connect it to a given user from the users table
+* **Conversations** table - Contains both a 'senders_id' and 'recipient_id' which refer to user_id's from the 'Users' table.
+* **Messages** table - Contains a 'user_id' referencing the user (from the 'Users' table) who wrote the message.
+* **Users_Roles** table is a joining table connecting a given user_id from the 'Users' table with a given role_id from the 'Roles' table.

 ### R19	Provide your database schema design